โฐ Minimum Connection Times

 ๐ข Terminal Information

 Kalimarau Airport (BEJ), serving the town of Tanjung Redeb in the Berau Regency of East Kalimantan, is a modern and award-winning domestic aviation hub.
 Located approximately 10 kilometers from the city center, the airport acts as the primary aerial gateway for the world-famous Derawan Islands and the wider Berau maritime region.
-The facility features a sleek, eco-friendly passenger terminal that was significantly upgraded in 2012, blending contemporary architectural elements with traditional Dayak and marine motifs.
+The airport operates with a sleek, eco-friendly passenger terminal that was significantly upgraded in 2012, blending contemporary architectural elements with traditional Dayak and marine motifs.
 The airport boasts a 2,250-meter asphalt runway capable of handling Boeing 737 and Airbus A320 series aircraft, making it one of the most capable regional facilities in Kalimantan.

 The terminal at Kalimarau is designed for high efficiency and passenger comfort, often earning high praise for its cleanliness and logical layout.
 It features a spacious check-in hall, multiple security screening zones, and a comfortable departure lounge equipped with several boarding gates and telescopic aerobridges.
 The interior design emphasizes natural light and local cultural heritage, providing a much higher standard of service than typical regional spokes.
 The airport serves as a critical connection point for tourists heading to the Sangalaki and Kakaban islands, as well as for business travelers involved in the region's significant coal mining and palm oil industries.